degola/punchmole/README.md

 - **Server:** deployable on a server, behind a reverse proxy connects to the outside world and any domain it is accessible from

 This service allows streaming of origin request (e.g. file-uploads, other than Tunnelmole which buffers request data completely in memory).
+The service also supports Websocket proxying depending on websocket endpoint url path

 Client & Server are both solely configurable via ENV-variables.